- What is Business Aviation?

 Resources for locating information about volcanic activity that is relevant to flight operations.

-The International Operators Committee aids Member Companies in the facilitation of their international flight operations.
-The Committee presents a strong and knowledgeable voice in international aviation affairs through liaison with the International Business Aviation Council, Ltd. (IBAC) and other international aviation organizations.
+NBAA's International Operators Committee aids member companies in the facilitation of their international flight operations.
+The Committee presents a strong and nowledgeable voice in international aviation affairs through liaison with the International Business Aviation Council (IBAC) and other international aviation organizations.

-The International Operators Conference outlines the best practices for flight departments providing international transportation for their passengers.
-The Conference provides four days of intense education sessions designed to help flight departments fly safely, securely, efficiently and legally.
+NBAA's International Operators Conference outlines the best practices for flight departments providing international transportation for their passengers.
+The conference provides four days of intense education sessions designed to help flight departments fly safely, securely, efficiently and legally.

 The non-profit, non-governmental association which represents, promotes and protects the interests of business aviation in international policy and regulatory venues.
 IBAC also administers the Aircrew Identification Card, which identifies crew members of business aircraft so that international flights may be cleared more expeditiously.